daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 ---
 Demo:
     Title: 'Sensitivity labels in Microsoft Purview'
-    Learning Path/Module/Unit: 'Learning Path: Describe the capabilities of the Microsoft Priva and Microsoft Purview solutions; Module 2:Describe the data security solutions of Microsoft Purview; Unit 4: Describe sensitivity labels and policies in Microsoft Purview Information Protection'
+    Learning Path/Module/Unit: 'Learning Path: Describe the capabilities of the Microsoft Priva and Microsoft Purview; Module 2:Describe the data security solutions of Microsoft Purview; Unit 4: Describe sensitivity labels and policies in Microsoft Purview Information Protection'
 ---
 --->